Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 Many of the features sketched made it into the final design, like the lifting mechanism, tiling, approximate dimensions, and cut-out slots where wheels can fit.
 Note that many conceptual designs do not make it to the next stage.

 ### Embodiment Design [ꜛ](#table-of-contents)
+An embodiment design aims to prototype a feature such that it does what it's intended to do at a lesser degree, otherwise known as an "unbelievable feature". [[19, Slide 24]]() Embodiment designs are usually backed up by reference designs, guidelines, research, models, and sometimes intuition.

 ### Scale Prototype [ꜛ](#table-of-contents)